 If you think your transactions look good and correct according to your data, you can proceed to analysis dashboards to check your development and trends.

-Weekly & Monthly Dashboard:
+Trading Journal Template – Weekly & Monthly Dashboard:

 Here you can see the weekly/monthly performance of your transactions.
-You can make the selection from top section (multiple selections allowed).
-New days and filters will appear as you add new data to Raw Data section.
+You can make the selection from the top section (multiple selections allowed).
+New days and filters will appear as you add new data to the Raw Data section.

 All Trades Dashboard:

-Here is the dashboard of trading journal where you see the overall performance of your logs.
-Cumulative Net Profit / Loss chart will give you a good idea about your decisions in the long term.
+Here is the dashboard of the trading journal where you see the overall performance of your logs.
+The Cumulative Net Profit / Loss chart will give you a good idea about your decisions in the long term.

 Broker Call Tracker: